wp-plugins/majpage-menu-class-extender/readme.txt

 1. Upload "majpage-menu-class-extender.php" to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
-3. That's all - plugin is fully operational and adds specified classes in every wp_nav_menu element with menu defined in "Menus" tab.
+3. That's all - plugin is fully operational and adds specified classes in every wp_page_menu and wp_nav_menu element with menu defined in "Menus" tab.

 == Changelog ==

+= 1.4 =
+* Plugin functions changed into MAJpageMCE class static methods.
+* wp_page_menu container support added thanks to Dinesh Kesarwani's notice.
+* Cause of the strict standards warning corrected thanks to flynsarmy's notice.

 = 1.3 =
 * HTML5 &lt;menu&gt; tag support added thanks to Tomas Kapler's notice.